|MEETING PLACE:||The Gonzo Inn, 100 W 200 S, Moab, Utah|

 - 5 nights catered camping

 - 2 waterproof bags to hold your gear for the trip (13” diameter x 25” tall—approximate sealed size; 3318 cu in; 54.4 L; not to exceed 25 lbs. packed).
 Your sleeping bag and pad must fit into one bag and your remaining gear will fit into the other bag.
-Please note: If you rent our gear it will come already packed in one of the two waterproof bags issued to each passenger.
+Please note: If you rent our gear it will come already packed in one of the two waterproof bags issued to each guest.
 Your remaining gear, therefore, must fit in one

 - 1 small waterproof bag for camera and other small items you’ll want during the day (17” tall x 9” diameter—approximate sealed size; 1081 cu in; 17.7 L)